 Settle on Your Curriculum!

-Step 5: Plan Your Homeschool Year
+Planning Your Homeschool Year

 Veteran Tip: To plan my homeschool, I create a simple framework at the beginning of the year, and then build on it as the year progresses.

 I use our Free Homeschool Sanity Saver Planner to plan my year.
 I get it printed (because the colors are beautiful).
 Then I put it in a three-ring binder so that I can easily change the order or add a bulk amount of certain pages.
 In fact, I often use several of the pages during the week, so I print numerous copies of those and the binder makes organization a breeze.
 Get the details of how I make my yearly plan as well as a video about homeschooling planning by clicking below.
 Also, find what you need to set up your school room with this one-click Amazon list.

 Keeping comprehensive homeschool records is one of the areas that so many parents worry about.
 It may seem like a daunting task, but if you take small steps consistently you’ll build good homeschool records over time.
 Here are some of the things I suggest using in your homeschool record-keeping.

 - Keep a grade book.
 This can be as simple as a notebook, a spreadsheet, or even a printable paper grade book.
 This may seem like it belongs in a school setting but you can easily do this at home.
 You’ll find a free one below!

 - Create report cards.
 These come in handy to help your children see their progress.
 They also can be used for discounts and rewards at restaurants and even theme parks.
 Learn how to make your own homeschool report card here.

 - Develop transcripts for your high schoolers.
 Definitely don’t wait till the last minute to create a transcript.
 Also, be sure to include course descriptions on your transcript since most colleges will want to know.